 The other day, Celia and I were walking in Boston’s beautiful Arnold Arboretum when she asked me who’d responded to an email I’d sent.
 When I pulled out my phone to answer her question, she said she felt she was walking with a third person, a stranger.

-More of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
+I have learned so many lessons from improv.
+Here are more of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
 (Here’s Part 1.)

-The YOU game In the YOU game, participants stand in a circle and create — by saying YOU and pointing to someone — patterns of categories, such as people’s names or breeds of dogs, around the circle.
+In the YOU game, participants stand in a circle and create — by saying YOU and pointing to someone — patterns of categories, such as people’s names or breeds of dogs, around the circle.
 (Detailed description & instructions can be found here.)
 When you have several different patterns going around simultaneously, things get hectic.
 When we add people moving to the next person’s place in the pattern while playing, things get…demanding!
 The game vividly drives home this golden rule: When communicating, make sure that your message is received!
 When everyone successfully implements this rule, the YOU game flows despite complexity.
 And when we slip up, the patterns mysteriously disappear…

 Successful event professionals learn the importance of this golden rule early!
 Another way to think about and practice this rule is the ask, tell, ask formulation.

-Status I have written about status in both my books, as it’s an important aspect of event design—and improv.
+I have written about status in both my books, as it’s an important aspect of event design—and improv.
 At the workshop we played several improv games that explored status and allowed us to practice taking status roles and working to change our own or other’s status.
-One example was a two-person scene played over and over again with the same dialog:
+One example was a two-person scene we played over and over again with the same dialog:

 Ted also introduced us to Patsy Rotenburg’s Second Circle model of communication and connection, which maps in many ways onto improv status work.
 Worth checking out!